arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ![Wi-Fi® credentials](assets/wifi.png)

-It's time to open the automatically generated sketch and modify the code.
+It is time to open the automatically generated sketch and modify the code.
 It should be replaced by the following:

 ```arduino
 #include "thingProperties.h"